agohorel/aleph/docs/README.md

 #### Debugging:

-Aleph includes Chrome DevTools which you can use to log things out to the console, examine HTML/CSS, capture performance statistics, and more.
+Aleph includes Chromium devtools which you can use to log things out to the console, capture performance statistics, and more.
 You can access the DevTools by pressing F12 on any platform, or the following OS specific hotkeys:

 **Windows/Linux**: CTRL + SHIFT + I
 **MacOS**: CMD + ALT + I